 The doctor will also be looking for any potential signs that you are trying to deceive them.
 This could be done by exaggerating your injuries or acting differently in the waiting room and exam room.
 This is all information that will be reported to the insurance company.

-Sometimes the insurance company will browse your social media posts to see if statements you made there are different than what you have told your doctor.
+Sometimes the insurance company will browse your social media posts to see if the statements you made there are different from what you have told your doctor.
 You may also be under surveillance before and after your IME exam to see if what you tell the doctor is consistent with your daily activities.

 The Exam